gallochris/cbb-docs/hugo_source/content/player-stats/02-minutes-played.md

 `(%Min) = Minutes played / Possible Amount of Minutes`

-In the 2017-2018 season, Tyus Battle of Syracuse played in 96.2% of all minutes.
+In the 2018-2019 season, Ky Bowman of Boston College played in 96.8% of all minutes.
 This was good for 1st in the country.

-Battle played 1443 total minutes of a possible 1500 minutes.
+Battle played 1220 total minutes of a possible 1260 minutes.

-`%Min = 1443 / 1500 = 0.962 x 100`
+`%Min = 1200 / 1220 = 0.9683 x 100`

 **How does this compare to minutes per game?**

-Syracuse played in 37 games in 2017-2018.
-Battle played a total of 39.0 minutes per game.
+Boston College played in 31 games in 2018-2019.
+Bowman played a total of 39.4 minutes per game.

-96.2% of 40 minutes is roughly 38.5 minutes per game.
+96.8% of 40 minutes is roughly 38.7 minutes per game.

 **Why is the percentage of minutes slightly higher?**

-Because Syracuse played 3 overtime games, including one double-overtime game.
-These games added 20 minutes to the possible minutes Battle could have played.
+Because Boston College played 4 overtime games.
+These games added 20 minutes to the possible minutes Bowman could have played.

 **What about injuries?**